kkazala/generator-rush-conventionalcommits/README.md

 [![rush](https://img.shields.io/badge/rush-5.66.2-brightgreen)](https://rushjs.io/)
 [![yeoman generator](https://img.shields.io/badge/yeoman--generator-5.6.1-brightgreen)](https://yeoman.io/generators/)

-Add change file generation based on [conventional commits](https://conventionalcommits.org/) convention to your rush monorepos.
+Add **support** for change file generation based on [conventional commits](https://conventionalcommits.org/) convention to rush monorepos.

-See the [Rush and Conventional Commits Series](https://dev.to/kkazala/series/17133) for detailed description.
+The difference between commit messages and rush's change files is explained by [Pete Gonzalez](https://github.com/octogonz):
+>**Git commits document steps of work.** For example, when I create a PR, I might break it into 5 separate commits that are easier to review one by one, rather than reading the entire PR diff.
+And then during the code review, people may suggest various improvements, which may lead to 10 more commits before I finally merge my PR.
+Some of these commits will be pure bookkeeping (`ran "rush update"`, `merged from master`, etc).
+Git commits are written for the audience of people who work on the code.
+Whereas...<br/>
+**Change logs inform consumers what's new.** Consumers need to know which bugs got fixed, which new features were added, or alert consumers about possible breaking changes.
+This audience often doesn't know anything about the underlying implementation, so a different style of writing is needed.
+In a monorepo, one Git commit might impact many different projects, and perhaps in a way that needs to be explained differently for each project.
+For certain important projects, the change log may serve as a public announcement to customers.
+The release team may have a step where they manually revise the changelog before publishing a release.

+If you follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/), your commits already contain information necessary for calculating the change type.
+The `rush whatchanged --recommend-changetype` displays the change type suggestion for each changed project, based on commits that require the change file generation.
+And if you need a reminder what these commits included, run `rush whatchanged --show-commits` to see the commits history in a `shortlog` format.

->Important: This solution is using [ProjectChangeAnalyzer](https://api.rushstack.io/pages/rush-lib.projectchangeanalyzer/) class which is still in BETA and may change.
+>**Important**: This solution is using [ProjectChangeAnalyzer](https://api.rushstack.io/pages/rush-lib.projectchangeanalyzer/) class which is still in BETA and may change.
 It is NOT recommended to use this API in a production environment.

 ## Prerequisites